hayesdev/event-planner/README.md

 # event-planner
-A React app based off an earlier project
+A React app based off an earlier project.